-Total shares of common stock outstanding 12,126,209 as of November 7, 2008 (of which 6,695,709 shares currently were held by non-affiliates).
-Common stock being offered for sale by selling stockholders Up to 2,230,000 shares which may be issued to the selling stockholders upon their conversion of our Series A Preferred Stock and exercise of the Series A Warrants.
+12,126,209 as of January 30, 2009 (of which 6,695,709 shares currently were held by non-affiliates).

+Up to 2,230,000 shares which may be issued to the selling stockholders upon their conversion of our Series A Preferred Stock and exercise of the Series A Warrants.
 All of the shares offered by this prospectus are being sold by the selling stockholders.
 The shares offered by the selling stockholders pursuant to this prospectus represent 18.39 % of the total number of shares of common stock outstanding or 33.30 % of the number of non-affiliated shares of common stock outstanding.
+The selling stockholders will offer their shares at \$4.00 per share until the Company's shares are quoted on the OTC Bulletin Board and, assuming we secure this qualification, thereafter at prevailing market prices or privately negotiated prices.

-Risk factors The shares involve a high degree of risk.
+The shares involve a high degree of risk.
 Investors should carefully consider the information set forth under "RISK FACTORS" beginning on page 7.

-Use of proceeds We will not receive any proceeds from the sale of our common stock offered through this prospectus by the selling stockholders.
+We will not receive any proceeds from the sale of our common stock offered through this prospectus by the selling stockholders.
 However, we will receive the sale price of any common stock we sell to the selling stockholder upon exercise of the warrants.
 We expect to use the proceeds received from the exercise of the warrants, if any, for general working capital purposes.
 All proceeds from the sale of our common stock sold under this Prospectus will go to the selling stockholders.
-Trading symbol for our common stock OPRX 6